 SunScan comparison with Li-Cor LAI-2000

-A recent paper* in the Crop Science journal compared the use of SunScan and LAI-2000 systems for estimating LAI on upland rice grown in Benin.
-The authors found that the SunScan provided a highly significant measurement of LAI up to 4m2.m-2 compared to destructive sampling (slope of regression line = 1.00, R2 = 0.96) and in summary concluded that “the SunScan can be used to estimate LAI of different upland rice cultivars with various types of canopy development”. * Sone, C., K. Saito, and K. Futakuchi.
+A 2009 paper* in the Crop Science journal compared the use of SunScan canopy analyser and LAI-2000 systems for estimating LAI on upland rice grown in Benin.
+The authors found that the SunScan canopy analyser provided a highly significant measurement of LAI up to 4m2.m-2 compared to destructive sampling (slope of regression line = 1.00, R2 = 0.96) and in summary concluded that “the SunScan can be used to estimate LAI of different upland rice cultivars with various types of canopy development”. * Sone, C., K. Saito, and K. Futakuchi.
 2009.
 Comparison of Three Methods for Estimating Leaf Area Index of Upland Rice Cultivars.
 Crop Sci.
 49:1438-1443.

 |SS1-COM-R4 SunScan complete system + radio